pnp/blog/content/post/fill-out-adaptive-card-and-send-reminders-using-the-m365-group-calendar/index.md

 As of writing, the context menu on every Teams Channel message provides a **Create task** button:
 ![Planner task entry - does not pop up with a reminder](https://github.com/z3019494/blog/blob/main/content/post/fill-out-adaptive-card-and-send-reminders-using-the-m365-group-calendar/images/Planner.png)

-However, the Planner task practically does not pop up.
+However, by design the Planner task practically does not pop up until 2 days before the set due date.
 In fact, Planner can be quite unhelpful as it keeps generating additional emailed reminders.
 Hardly a good solution when some of us are suffering from email overload.

 ## Sending out a calendar event?
 Power Automate's built in action is limited too.
 The best solution so far is to utilise a user's calendar, which will pop up "in your face".